saurav-dhait/Py-online-interpreter/README.md

 # Py-online

 Hello Everyone,

-This is simple Flask-based python online interpreter web application designed for running python scripts online.
+This is a simple Flask-based python online interpreter web application designed for running python scripts online.

 You can view the website at https://py-online.onrender.com.